agops-project/bird-bench/README.md

 ## Installation

-**Downloading / unzipping the data:** If you don't have a data.zip file in the project root, [download it from here](https://1drv.ms/u/c/0a2bf91af9c5e93d/Ebetyi37DHRGuSDuAs8CunYByxZfQRldqrj8XmtpH778FQ?e=Ut5bvC).
-Unzip the folder in the project root (so, at `bird-bench/data`).
+We recommend Python 3.13 but any version >=3.10 should work.

-**Installing our tool:** In the VS Code marketplace, search for "agops agent copilot" and install the first extension:
+**Installing our tool:** Open VS Code (or a VS Code-based editor like Cursor).
+In the VS Code marketplace, search for "agops agent copilot" and install the first extension:

 <img src="media_for_readme/marketplace.png" alt="VS Code Marketplace" width="300">

 Then run `pip install agops-bird`.

-**Setting up API keys:** Text me at ferdi [dot] kossmann [at] gmail [dot] com.
-I can provide you with the needed API keys.
+Also run `pip install openai`.

+Run `aco-config` and configure as follows:

+1. Check that the default path displayed is the `bird-bench` directory.
+2. Enable telemetry: yes.
+If you don't have the URL and key below, set telemetry to no.
+3. Telemetry URL: XXX
+4. Telemetry key: XXX
+5. Telemetry username: Enter a name or take default

+**Setting up API keys:** Run `export OPENAI_API_KEY=XXX`.
+If you need a key, text ferdi.kossmann@gmail.com.

 ## Using our tool